 You will receive full training for this role but will need to be aged between 25 and 69 when applying, with a full clean driving licence.

-We will soon have a vacancy on our hospice van rota for a Tuesday driver.
 This role would suit you if you enjoy being out and about and would like to support the transfer of goods between our sites.
 You will also help with collections of goods from supporters homes, so the role is ideal for someone who is comfortable lifting and carrying items and who enjoys meeting people.

 We would also welcome applications for relief van drivers, who would be prepared to do shifts on an occasional basis to cover for volunteer absence or who would consider a role share with another volunteer.